frootlab/frootlab.github.io/index.md

 this issue with a fairly universal data interface [Pandora](https://github.com/frootlab/pandora) and an auto-evaluating algorithm catalog [Motley](https://github.com/frootlab/motley).
-On their basis [Nemoa](https://github.com/frootlab/nemoa) even goes further, by abstracting programming to [currently best fitting algorithms](/tags#CBF), rather then explicitly coded.
-In this way the Smart Analytics framework allows low maintenance applications, that due to their connected catalogs even get better with age - like wine.
+On their basis [Nemoa](https://github.com/frootlab/nemoa) even goes further, by abstracting programming to [currently best fitting](/tags#CBF) algorithms rather then explicit.
+In this way our Smart Analytics framework allows low maintenance enterprise analytics applications, that together with their connected catalogs even get better with age - like wine.